 endpoint = "unix:///var/run/docker.sock"

-> After editing the telegraf.conf file and installing HDDTemp you can restart the Telegraf container.
+After editing the telegraf.conf and adding the post arguments you can start the Telegraf container.
 Telegraf will automatically create a database called

-> telegraf when started for the first time with the influxdb plugin activated.
+telegraf when started for the first time with the influxdb plugin activated.

 Installing Grafana is also quite simple.
 Chose your host port for the webUI and add your unraid URL and admin password to the container settings.

 After the installation is finished go to the WebUI. (http://unraidIP:3000) and log in with username